How to Stop ISP Throttling (Full Guide)

 Several tools can detect when service providers manipulate the bandwidth allocated to consumers.
 The Internet Health Test software is one of the solutions.
 You can use the tool to identify if there are any network bottlenecks.

-Although the Internet Health Test can’t measure some protocols, such as P2P and video, it checks a connection’s performance across a vast backbone network.
-Such includes where services like YouTube, Hulu, and Netflix host their data.
+Internet Health Test can’t measure some protocols, like P2P and video.
+But, it checks a connection’s performance across a vast backbone network.
+This includes where services like YouTube, Hulu, and Netflix host their data.

 The tool dashboard displays the results of various hosting services.
 Users can compare the upload and download speeds of different services.
 Those that register a drastic reduction in the connection speeds offer possible evidence that the ISP is engaging in internet throttling.